MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 (see :numref:`baro_gyre_build_run`).
 See :numref:`pkg_mnc_inputs` for a complete listing of :filelink:`pkg/mnc` namelist parameters and their default settings.

-Note that unlike raw binary output, which overwrites any existing files, when using mnc output the model will create new directories if the parameters
+Unlike raw binary output, which overwrites any existing files, when using mnc output the model will create new directories if the parameters
+:varlink:`mnc_use_outdir` and :varlink:`mnc_outdir_str` are set, as above; the model will append a 4-digit number to :varlink:`mnc_outdir_str`, starting at 0001, incrementing as needed if existing directories already exist.
-:varlink:`mnc_use_outdir` and :varlink:`mnc_outdir_str` are set.
-However, if those parameters are not set the model will terminate with an error if one attempts to overwrite an existing file (i.e., if re-running in a previous run directory, one needs to delete all ``*.nc`` files before restarting).
+If these parameters are NOT set, the model will terminate with an error if one attempts to overwrite an existing  ``.nc`` file (in other words, to re-run in an previous run directory, one must delete all ``*.nc`` files before restarting).
+Note that our subdirectory name choice ``mnc_test_`` is required by :ref:`MITgcm automated testing <code_testing_protocols>` protocols, and can be changed to something more mnemonic, if desired.

+In general, it is good practice to write diagnostic output into subdirectories, to keep the top run directory less "cluttered"; some unix file systems do not respond well when very large numbers of files are produced, which can occur in setups divided into many tiles and/or when many diagnostics are selected for output.

 .. _baroc_diags_list: